 Still more insight into the performance differences in our three scenarios is obtained by considering the amount of unsuccessful encounters, where the encountered peer does not possess any chunks that the initiator of the encounter does not already have.
 Fig. 13 shows the cumulative number of unsuccessful encounters in each of the nine tests.
 The numbers differ in orders of magnitude so that we had to use a logarithmic plot.
 On the other hand, curves belonging to same scenario are very similar.
 Note also that when both RFA and distribution estimation are applied, there are extremely few unsuccessful encounters after all chunks have been copied at least once, whereas the scenario without estimation has another burst of them in the end game phase.

-Fig. 13.
-Cumulative number of unsuccessful encounters in each test.
-Horizontal axis: time.
-Vertical axis: \log{10} of the number of unsuccessful encounters.
-One curve per test.
-Top three: tests 27, 28, 29.
-Middle three: tests 61, 62, 63.
-Bottom three: tests 48, 49, 56.
+Figure 13: Cumulative number of unsuccessful encounters in each test.
+Logarithmic plot with base 10.
+Top three: 27, 28, 29.
+Middle three: 61, 62, 63.
+Bottom three: 48, 49, 56.